 If money still is an issue, you can talk with your BPS therapist to see if they work on a sliding scale.
 They may also be able to help you find other lower cost resources in the community.

 I’m only considering therapy because someone in my life is making me.
 I really don’t have a problem.

 Denial is the hallmark of any addiction.
 It allows users to remain reactionary rather than thoughtful.
 That said, you might not have a problem.
 But, there is obviously something in your behavior around gaming or the Internet that is causing someone who cares about you to voice concern.

-A BPS therapist can conduct an referral assessment to help determine if a problem does exist.
+A BPS therapist can conduct an increase the likelihood of a good fit, BPS offers an online therapist directory to help determine if a problem does exist.
 If it does, dealing with it now – as a young adult – can have a powerful and positive impact on your life now and in the future.
 Learning what triggers you to game and developing a healthier and more balanced relationship with media now can also prevent a multitude of problems from occurring later in your life.

 I’m worried that if I go to therapy I’ll be forced to admit that I have a problem and have to stop gaming.

 Take a moment to consider what you’re willing to give up to continue gaming.
 Friends?
 Family?
 A career?
 An education?
 Romance?
 If you really do have an Internet gaming disorder and it is left untreated, it will likely worsen and you could lose the opportunity to experience all of those things.

 Internet gaming recovery takes time and effort, but you will not be alone.
 Your BPS therapist can help you learn more about the negative impacts of obsessive technology use and develop an understanding about the root causes of your use.
 In time and with help, you can learn how to integrate media into your life in a healthy and balanced way.